Update on LA County Business Closure and Reopening

-While his order isn't as restrictive as earlier others from the start of the COVID-19 pandemic, it's still important to note that California has a long way to go before it truly re-opens.
+While Governor Newsom's order isn't as restrictive as earlier others from the start of the COVID-19 pandemic, it's still important to note that California has a long way to go before it truly re-opens.

 The Following Sectors MUST Close

 As of the date of publishing, October 5, ALL counties must close in-door operations in these sectors:

 - Movie theaters